Jul 30, 2026

 Splash doesn’t share specific details on why certain loans could take longer to fund, but this typically is a result of the lender needing to verify the applicant’s information or documents.
 Plus, Splash Financial is a loan marketplace rather than a direct lender, so it relies on partners to review applications separately.

-You can check your rate without a hard credit pull by providing some personal details on the Splash Financial website.
-This is a good way to get a preview of the APRs you’d receive before applying in earnest.
+Splash allows you to get prequalified online and check your potential rate without a hard credit pull by providing some personal details on its website.
+This is a good way to get a preview of the APRs you'd receive before applying in earnest.

 Since Splash partners with a variety of lenders, the origination fee depends on the particular lender.
 You could qualify for a personal loan with no origination fee at all, or you could be required to pay a fee of up to 15%.